Seahawks linebacker K.J. Wright had shoulder surgery, GM John Schneider says

 “K.J. just had surgery,” Schneider said.
 “He is rehabbing from his surgery.
 I’m not sure of the timeline of when he is going to be back.
 So hopefully he makes it back on time and we will see how it goes.
 It’s just a weird offseason for everybody but especially for guys who have had offseason surgery.”

-Wright signed a two-year contract last offseason that runs through the 2020 season and carries a $10 million salary cap hit this year with $5 million in base salary that is not guaranteed.
+Wright signed a two-year contract last offseason that runs through the 2020 season and carries a $10 million salary cap hit this year with $5 million in base salary, with $1 million guaranteed.
 Wright did get a $1 million roster bonus last month.
 The team would save $6.5 million if he were to be released, but he carries a $3.5 million dead cap number.

 Schneider said he wouldn’t talk about anyone’s job, but he noted the impact that Wright has had since being taken in the fourth round in 2011 out of Mississippi State and becoming a defensive mainstay.